mueller93/pdsnd_github/README.md

 # Explore US Bikeshare Data
-A Udacity course project and example for data analysis and git/githab version control and collaboration.
+A Udacity course project and example on data analysis and git/github version control and collaboration.

 ### Date created
 Project created on:	19.02.2019